AVI8R13/bot/README.md

 ## A quick note

 This is not a good bot by any means.
-I don't recommend you use it as a moderation boy.
+I don't recommend you use it as a moderation bot.
 It was simply just a small project for me to work on my python skills.

 ## Getting Started